dessant/lock-threads/README.md

 # Number of days of inactivity before a closed issue or pull request is locked
 daysUntilLock: 365

+# Issues and pull requests with these labels will not be locked.
+Set to `[]` to disable
+exemptLabels: []

+# Label to add before locking, such as `outdated`.
+Set to `false` to disable
+lockLabel: false

 # Comment to post before locking.
 Set to `false` to disable
 lockComment: >
-  This thread has been automatically locked because it has not had recent activity.
-Please open a new issue for related bugs and link to relevant comments in this thread.
+  This thread has been automatically locked since there has not been any recent activity after it was closed.
+Please open a new issue for related bugs.
-# Issues or pull requests with these labels will not be locked
-# exemptLabels:
-#   - no-locking

 # Limit to only `issues` or `pulls`
 # only: issues

-# Add a label when locking.
-Set to `false` to disable
+# Optionally, specify configuration settings just for `issues` or `pulls`
+# issues:
+#   exemptLabels:
+#     - help-wanted
 #   lockLabel: outdated

+# pulls:
+#   daysUntilLock: 30
 ```

 ## How are issues and pull requests determined to be inactive?